dib1979/Udacity-Project2/README.md

 # Operationalizing Machine Learning
 ### **Overview**
 In this project, we will continue to work with the Bank Marketing dataset.
 We will use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 We will also create, publish, and consume a pipeline.
 In the end, we will demonstrate all of our work by creating a README file and a screencast video.

-The production model is being deployed to an Endpoint using “Azure Container Instance (ACI)” as the compute type.
+@@ The production model is being deployed to an Endpoint using “Azure Container Instance (ACI)” as the compute type.@@
 ### Future Work
 As part of future work, we can improvise on the below factors:
 1. We could use GPU's in comparison to CPU's due to their significant speed